TENNLab-UTK/framework-open/markdown/aimone_arithmetic.md

 ```

 ----------------------------------------
-## Two shell scripts for each operation
+## Two shell scripts for each operation, and tmp-info.txt

 For each arithmetic operation *xxx*, we provide two shell scripts: